Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 **Why:**

-Exporting Props or State from your component implementation is making API surface bigger.
-Do you really want that or rather let's ask why should consumers of your component be able to import State/Props type information?
-If they really need that info, they can access it via lookup types functionality
+- Exporting Props or State from your component implementation is making your API surface bigger.
+- You should always ask a question, why consumers of your component should be able to import explicit State/Props type?
+If they really need that, they can always access it via type lookup functionality.
+So cleaner API but type information is still there for everyone.
+Win Win 💪
+- If you need to provide a complex Props type though, it should be extracted to `models/types` file exported as Public API.

 ## 8. Always provide explicit type for `children` Props